I’m asked a lot about later life and what it means.

 To me, it’s really from the age of 70.
 It’s when you really need to start thinking about what later life means for you; do you want to leave a legacy to your loved ones?

-Unfortunately, an awful lot of family disputes happen on death, and it’s generally related to money, with a lack of clarity prompting many disputes.
+Unfortunately, too many family disputes happen on death, and it’s generally related to money, with a lack of clarity prompting many disputes.
 It would be so nice if people planned for that a little bit more.

 If more families were aware, these misunderstandings would not be as frequent as they currently are.